 If you want to experience a traditional British pub during your one day in Cambridge then it’s best to head there during lunchtime if you are visiting England on a budget.

-There are a number of pubs that offer significant discounts on meals during the rush hour which while probably won’t be as cheap as a meal deal or Asian food, can be incredibly good value for the price you pay.
+Some pubs that offer significant discounts on meals during the rush hour which while probably won’t be as cheap as a meal deal or Asian food, can be incredibly good value for the price you pay.

-If visiting Cambridge on Sunday, you can also choose to indulge in a classic British Roast.
+If you’re in Cambridge on Sunday, you can also choose to indulge in a classic British Roast.
 For those of you not familiar with this quintessentially British tradition, on Sundays, pubs serve a roast lunch where you choose your roast meat (many pubs will also have a vegetarian option!) and it is served with potatoes, vegetables, gravy and a Yorkshire pudding.

 Have you been to Cambridge?
 What is your favourite part of the city?
 Let us know in the comments below!